 You can change the height of this area by moving the sash up or down.
-See "Sashes" on page 9-11.
+See "Sashes" on page 9-12.

 There are several special keys that may be used within this area.
 The function of most keys is independent of the position of the text cursor in this area.
 Some keys, like b and h, do depend on the position of the text cursor so that NightView can determine the source line of interest.
+Note that the meaning of these keys does not change between source display mode and disassembly display mode.
+For example, s means step one line in both modes.